![]() |

 Most important, be sure your water is clean and filtered.
 Avoid tap water whenever possible.
 Purchase one of those water filtration systems that sit right on the corner of your sink or counter top.
 It allows you to filter your water -- great for drinking, washing produce, boiling pasta or beans, making soups, etc.

-For more information about the quality of U.S. tap water, visit the Environmental Working Group's (EWG) National Tap Water Quality Database.
+For more information about the quality of U.S. tap water, visit the Environmental Working Group's (EWG) National Drinking Water Database.
+(Be sure to check out the links along the top of the page.)
+If you would like some great ideas on filtering water, write to us here and we will get back to you.

 Vegetables

-For helpful information about veggies, including selection tips, cleaning advice, cooking techniques and flavoring ideas visit the Vegan Coach Vegetables Guide.
+For helpful information about veggies, including selection tips, cleaning advice, cooking techniques and flavoring ideas visit the Vegan Coach Vegetable Cooking Guide.

 Dark Green Leafy Vegetables

-"Uh, Sassy?
+"Ummmm, Sassy?
 You already mentioned veggies!"
-There's a very good reason for this: Because it's so vital that you add dark green leafies in that they get their very own place in my Top 10.
+Well, my darling, there's a very good reason for this: Because it's so vital that you add dark green leafies in that they get their very own place in my Top 10.
 I'm talking about kale, Swiss chard, greens such as beet greens, collards, and mustard and turnip greens, and spinach, just to name a few.

 Why make your own instead of buying canned?